Fun4Android/termux-bootstrap/README.md

     $ ./termux.bootstrap.sh install scripts

 # summary
 termux.bootstrap.sh installs all the base applications, scripts, and configuration files used for base development in Termux.
 This way you can do Bash, C, C++, python2, python3, or whatever your heart desires on the go.

 If you would like a full installation, just invoke termux.bootstrap.sh with the install option.

-        termux.bootstrap.sh install all
+    $ termux.bootstrap.sh install all

 Likewise, if you would like a targeted installation type, just invoke termux.bootstrap.sh with the desired option.
 The following statement below would invoke installing the base applications in Termux.

-    termux.bootstrap.sh install apps
+    $ termux.bootstrap.sh install apps

 The remove option achieves the inverse of install.
 That way you can specify what you would like to remove.
 The following statement would remove all directories created by the storage arugment.

-        termux.bootstrap.sh remove storage
+    $ termux.bootstrap.sh remove storage

 Whereas, invoking remove with the all argument would completely undo any action invoked by this script.

-    NOTE: there are no arguments for the backup option.
+**NOTE**: there are no arguments for the backup option.

-        termux.bootstrap.sh backup
+    $ termux.bootstrap.sh backup

 This will backup the entire HOME directory which is stored within a tar file.
-The tar file can be located within the ~/archive directory.
+The tar file can be located within the `~/archive` directory.

 # options
     h help		Display this help text